-The staff at our Center is comprised of five full-time psychologists, one full-time licensed social worker, one part-time psychologist, one part-time social worker, and one part-time psychiatric nurse practitioner.
-The staff is collegial and maintains an open door policy.
+The staff at our Center is comprised of four full-time psychologists, one full-time licensed social worker, one full-time senior staff clinician, one part-time psychiatric nurse practitioner, and one part-time licensed social worker.
+The staff is collegial and maintains an open-door policy.
 Interns are encouraged to collaborate with staff from different disciplines in order to broaden their training experience.

 When will interviews take place?

-The interview notification date will be November 27th, 2019.
-Interviews will take place from December 16th, 2019 to January 10th, 2020 on days in which the university is open (i.e., closed for nearly two weeks around the holidays).
+Interviews will likely begin on December 19th - 20th of 2022 and conclude the week of January 3rd – 6th of 2023.
+All interviews will take place via Zoom.
 The applicants are interviewed by the entire staff and one of the interns.
-Staff members interview the interns in teams of two or three interviewers.
+Staff members interview the intern applicants in teams of two or three interviewers.
 Each interview lasts approximately 50 minutes.
-The entire interview process lasts approximately three hours.
-The applicants also have a chance to meet with the current interns over coffee and ask more informal questions.
+The entire interview process lasts approximately three hours, including an opportunity to meet with current interns to ask more informal questions.

 Who should I contact if my question is not answered above?

 Please contact Dr. Mark LaSota if you have further questions and he will respond to your inquiries.